MikeLowrie/sequelize_poc/README.md

+2/9 progress
+ - [ ] Get Person and License relation to work.
+Currently, the PK/FK and @HasOne/@BelongsTo aren't working.
+Having @BelongsTo in License causes startup errors.

 1/24/24 progress
  - [ ] Add an additional class that will serve as a one-to-many relation.
  - [ ] Add an additional class that will serve as a many-to-many relation.